minhoag/myuu-egg-selfbot/README.md

 ---
 ## 📥 Easy Installation Guide

-1. Go to Release section and download zip file
+1. Go to [Release](https://github.com/minhoag/myuu-egg-selfbot/releases) and download the latest version zip file.
 2. Unzip it.
-Open .env file with notepad (or anything that can edit text)
+Open .env file with notepad (or anything that can edit text).
-3. Fill in all the empty field
+3. Fill and edit all the empty field.
 4. Run executable file and enjoy!
 ---
 ### `PREFIX`